ryan-a-davis365/Quiz-Time/README.md

 * The favicon was edited by me.
 The original: (https://static.vecteezy.com/system/resources/previews/016/062/449/original/quiz-logo-icon-symbol-cartoon-yellow-bubble-speech-vector.jpg)
 * Loader based on W3 schools lesson [w3schools](https://www.w3schools.com/howto/howto_css_loader.asp)
 * Icons in the footer were taken from Font Awesome.
-* All content was written by myself but with the help from some of the Love Maths code...........
+* All content was written by myself but with the help from some of the Love Maths code
+* I also used a tutorial to get me started, the further i got into the project the more i swayed away from the tutorial due to my understanding of javascript greatly improving [tutorial](https://www.youtube.com/playlist?list=PLB6wlEeCDJ5Yyh6P2N6Q_9JijB6v4UejF)

 ### Acknowledgements